tutorcruncher/TCIntercom/README.md

 `IC_SECRET_TOKEN` and the `IC_CLIENT_SECRET`.
 The `IC_CLIENT_SECRET` token can be found on the `Basic information` tab on your app in the developer hub, look out for `Client secret`, and the `IC_SECRET_TOKEN` is the token found under the `Authentication` tab which will be under the `Access token` section.

+Then all you need to do is log in and switch to the live branch, head over to Support > Tickets and click `Open a new ticket`.
+Once you submit your ticket, you should see a ticket opened on the `Intercom [TEST]` workspace, a webhook for a conversation created should be sent to the web app, and if you have logfire running, the logs sent over logire.